 “Grooms, McNally and Levis all performed astonishing vocal gymnastics…” There is of course the prima donna soubrette …Levis’ bright and light Rosina…” [as Rosina in Il barbiere di Siviglia] www.berkshireonstage.com

 “lithe-voiced” [As a soloist in First Songs with Dawn Upshaw] New York Times

 “In this case, the quirky and fickle Dorabella was sung by lyric mezzo-soprano Abigail Levis.
 I know it’s cliché to say – especially for someone reviewing a show – but, there are no other words to use: Levis stole the show.
 Her singing was consistently sumptuous and brilliant…while her portrayal of the character displayed comedic timing that was spot-on, giving us a Dorabella that was comically lovable.
 I can’t wait to see more from her.”
 [As Dorabella in Cosi fan tutti] A Liberal’s Libretto

 “Abigail Levis used her lovely voice and personality to enliven Mr. von Platen-Hallermuende’s two sad songs of disappointed love, and went on to Mr. Schlechta’s sad “Auf einen Kirchhof” with its many mood shifts.”
-[As soloist in a Liederabend with Schubert and Co.]
-Voce di Meche
+[Schubert and Co., Liederabend] Voce di Meche

 What a movie! from Bernstein’s Trouble in Tahiti performed at the 2017 Klaudia Taev Competition

 Addio, Roma from Monteverdi’s L’Incoronazione di Poppea performed at the 2017 Klaudia Taev Competition

 Parto, Parto, ma tu ben mio from Mozart’s Clemenza di Tito performed at the 2017 Klaudia Taev Competition